CharlesMangwa/react-native-simple-kit/README.md

 $ eslint .
 ```

 The lint rules are based on **Airbnb, Flow & React configs**, plus some custom tweaks.
 The purpose of this tool is to keep a constant style in the codebase.
 Make sure to keep it in the green, and watch out while using [Prettier](https://github.com/prettier/prettier): it may bring unforeseen changes.
+That's why you should make sure to have Prettier installed on your IDE just in case.
+You can also run `yarn prettier` to automatically prettify your entire codebase!

 ### Flow